Copywriters come from a wide variety of backgrounds, and there’s no one fixed copywriter career...

 What skills are essential for a freelance copywriter?

-As we have already mentioned, great spelling and grammar skills are absolutely essential for a freelance copywriter.
+Of course, you will need a few key skills to get started.
+Great spelling and grammar skills are absolutely essential for a freelance copywriter.
 If you deliver work to your clients that contains mistakes and errors, they are unlikely to return for more.
 Freelance copywriters also need a good grasp of time.
-You will have to structure your own research and writing times in order to meet your clients’ deadlines, so great time management is crucial.
+You will have to structure your own research and writing times in order to meet your clients' deadlines, so great time management is crucial.

 It also helps if you have some experience of writing.
 This needn't be formal, professional experience.
 Do you write a blog on a regular basis?
 Have you written content for a friend's business, or for a volunteer project?
 Share links to your work and showcase your skills.
 If you do not have links to share right now, why not set up a blog and start demonstrating your writing abilities?
 Pick a topic close to your heart, be creative, and start publishing examples of the work you could do for your clients.